ionic-team/getting-started-iv-react/README.md

 Now we have the types defined within the domain of our application.
 The only code within our application that will have to worry about what this means within the context of the Identity Vault configuration is our `useVault()` hook.

-First, add a function to `src/hooks/useVault.ts` that will return Identity Vault configuration changes that correspond to each of our domain lock types.
+First, we will create a helper function in `src/hooks/useVault.ts` that takes in one of our application's types and returns the corresponding `VaultType` and `DeviceSecurityType`.
 This function will reside outside of the `useVault()` definition:

 ```TypeScript
 type LockType = 'NoLocking' | 'Biometrics' | 'SystemPasscode' | undefined;